DaanJG98/RNA-Seq-Workflow/README.md

 Snakemake can be run on both Linux and Windows machines, though we find it more convenient to work with a Linux machine.
 If you are on a Windows platform, don't worry there are multiple solutions:
 1. Setting up a Linux virtual machine with for example VirtualBox
-2. Using Vagrant to house your virtual machine.
-We recommend this option if you don't need Linux for other purposes
+2. Using Vagrant to house your virtual machine. ~~We recommend this option if you don't need Linux for other purposes

 In this readme we'll cover the setup for both a full Linux OS and a Vagrant Linux VM

 ### Setup using Vagrant
+_Currently we are experiencing some difficulties trying to run shell scripts in a vagrant environment_
   #### First you need to download and install [Vagrant](https://www.vagrantup.com/downloads.html)

   * Download the right package for your operating system